Reserve Silica

 The GMVUAC has convened multiple meetings on Reserve Silica’s past attempts at securing an upzone and a Demonstration Project to build many homes, respectively, through the 2012 and 2016 King County Comprehensive Plans (KCCPs).
 The GMVUAC has met with all key WA State and King County Agencies, as well as the requestor, and has conducted extensive research into Reserve Silica’s 2017 KCCP Docket Item #3 request.
 Docket items are the process by which a change to the KCCP can be requested during annual updates.
 Such requested changes are meant to be relatively minor or to correct a deficiency.

-The GMVUAC opposed the Docket Item #3 request for the following reasons with details and supporting rationale presented in our comments.
+The GMVUAC opposed the Docket Item #3 request for the following reasons with details and supporting rationale presented in our November 7, 2017, Letter to KC Executive.

 1. State’s Growth Management Act (GMA)